pantheon-systems/pantheon-content-publisher-drupal/README.md

 composer require drupal/search_api_pantheon:^8

 ```
-And then push the composer.json and composer.lock files to your Pantheon environment.
+After installing the Content Publisher and Search API Pantheon modules locally with Composer, push the `composer.json` and `composer.lock` files to your Pantheon environment.
 Refer the documentation for more information about installation and configuration of module [pcc.pantheon.io/pantheon-content-publisher-for-drupal](https://pcc.pantheon.io/pantheon-content-publisher-for-drupal)

 ## Feedback and Collaboration